coder/docs/environments/wac-syntax.md

 ---
 title: "Workspaces As Code Syntax"
 description: "WAC Config Specification"
+state: beta
 ---

 ## About YAML syntax

 Workspaces As Code config files use YAML syntax, typically ending with the `.yml` or `.yaml` file extension.
-In order to create an environment from a config file you must save the file to `.coder/coder.yaml` path from the root of your repository.
+In order to create an environment from a config file you must save the file to `.coder/coder.yaml` relative to the root of your repository.

 ## Config